 At this point, others who were staying at Zealand hut started drifting in and we started cooking.
 There were a few other vegans and vegetarians in our group and we made some delicious one pot pasta with a variety of vegetables, tofu, and Tofurkey sausage.
-Between all of the members of our group, there was a lot of alcohol, but I stuck to the gluten-free beer that I had packed in a Klean Kanteen growler.
+Between all of the members of our group, there was a lot of alcohol, but I stuck to the gf beer that I had packed in a Klean Kanteen growler.

 I took a few breaks from socializing to peruse some of the books in the bookcase near the stove, one of which was recommended by the caretaker – Not Without Peril: 150 Years of Misadventure on the Presidential Range of New Hampshire.
 For some reason, stories about harrowing misadventures always fascinate me, so I later bought a used version from Amazon when I got home.
 The catalog of mountaineering deaths are instructive as cautionary tales, and in between you get some rich history and lore about the AMC huts in the White Mountains.